-SFR Address = 0xFA; SFR Page = 0
+SFR Address = 0xFA

 Bit Name Function 7:0 PCA0[15:8] PCA Counter/Timer High Byte.
 The PCA0H register holds the high byte (MSB) of the 16-bit PCA Counter/Timer.
-Reads of this register will read the contents of a "snapshot" register, whose contents are updated only when the contents of PCA0L are read (see Section 34.1).
+Reads of this register will read the contents of a "snapshot" register, whose contents are updated only when the contents of PCA0L are read (see Section 29.1).
+Note: When the WDTE bit is set to 1, the PCA0H register cannot be modified by software.
+To change the contents of the PCA0H register, the Watchdog Timer must first be disabled.

-SFR Definition 34.7.
-PCA0CPLn: PCA Capture Module Low Byte
+SFR Definition 29.7.
+PCA0CPLn: PCA0 Capture Module Low Byte